Beyond eBay and Etsy: 12 Online Flea Markets You’ve Never Heard Of

 • Very little information on sellers

-The site has more than 30 categories to browse, and includes the usuals like electronics, clothes or accessories.
-Of note are the antiques, arts & crafts and collectibles sections.
-Like many small online flea markets, it lacks the thousands — or even millions — of listings like some of the better-known online marketplaces
+The site has dozens of categories to browse, from fruits and vegetables to women’s accessories, but the bulk of the listings are focused on electronics, clothes or accessories.
+Like many small online flea markets, it lacks the thousands — or even millions — of listings from some of the better-known online marketplaces.

 Still, it’s fun to browse when you’re trying to get a quick flea-market fix online.